 “Who has divided a channel for the overflowing water, or a path for the thunderbolt, to cause it to rain on a land where there is no one, a wilderness in which there is no man; to satisfy the desolate waste, and cause to spring forth the growth of tender grass?” -Job 38:25-27

 Our Visit.
-We visited Everglades NP during May as part of a trip to southern Florida which included Biscayne NP.
+We’ve visited Everglades NP twice.
+The first time was during May as part of a trip to southern Florida which included Biscayne NP.
+The second time was at the end of February as park of a trip to Miami and the Florida Keys.

 Our Weather.
-The weather was warm (high 80s) and sunny.
+The weather in May was warm (high 80s) and sunny.
 A slight breeze kept most of the insects at bay and made for cooler walks.
+The weather in February was perfect–mid 70s, sunny, and very few bugs.

 Favorite Spot.
 The Anhinga Trail at the Royal Palm Visitors Center

 Suggestions.
+Keep your small children close to you in this park!
+Most of the trails are over water on boardwalks, and while they were well maintained, a determined child would be able to slip through the railings.
+Also, I wouldn’t want to tempt any gators.
 If you want to see the most wildlife, especially birds, you need to go in early spring near the end of the dry season (Dec-Apr).
+The birds were plentiful and very active in February.
 If you want no crowds and don’t mind bugs, the wet season (Summer and Fall) is for you. . . most people choose the former.
-We went in May which turned out to be a good time of year.
-We missed many of the birds, but we also missed the bugs and the crowds.
+Both February and May turned out to be good times to visit.

 Allow more time for driving than you think.
 The map makes the only road look short, but it’s 38 miles with lots of stops and you have to drive it twice.
-Speed limits are typically 50 mph, though, so its not painfully slow.
+Speed limits are typically 50 mph, though, so it’s not painfully slow.
+If you’re interested in Cold War history, there’s an old Nike anti-aircraft missile battery.
+This area is behind a gate that’s only open certain hours, so if this is your thing, make sure you stop by the Ernest Coe Visitors Center to find out times for the gates and guided tours–we didn’t, and we missed the gate time by 10 minutes and could only stare at the site through the fence.

 Nearby Towns Homestead, Naples, Miami (Florida)